19 Chrome Extension Business Success Stories (2023)

 - On my side, I’m a Digital Marketing Manager based in Sydney, Australia, and my journey is to evangelizing brands on the Internet.

 Alex Chernikov (from Berlin, Germany) started Gikken ago.

 I’m Alex, the co-founder and CEO of Gikken /'gɪk ən/.
 We made a few apps and browser extensions used by 800,000 people every month.
 We’re (yet) small, profitable, and based in Europe’s most interesting city—Berlin, Germany.

 We’re making around $18,000 a month with it being higher in school months and lower during the summer months.
 You may ask, “Why so little if you have so many users?” and that’d be a totally valid question that I’m also asking myself.
 Monetizing our existing user base better is our top 1 priority for the next year.

-Jói Sigurdsson (from Reykjavik, Iceland) started CrankWheel over 7 years ago.
+Jói Sigurdsson (from Reykjavik, Iceland) started CrankWheel about 8 years ago.

 I’m Jói Sigurdsson, an Icelandic entrepreneur and founder of CrankWheel.
 I spent 10 years at Google leading technical teams on projects such as Google Desktop and Chrome, and the rest of my 20-something year career has been spent “doing startups” as an early employee, CTO, or co-founder.

 CrankWheel won the “best B2B SaaS startup” pitching competition at SaaStock last October

 Joel Griffith (from Portland, Oregon, USA) started Browserless over 5 years ago.

 Hey folks!
 I’m Joel Griffith, founder and sole entrepreneur for a business called browserless.